Neil Gallagher (Donegal footballer)

-Neil Gallagher (born 1982/3) is an Irish former Gaelic footballer who played for Glenswilly and the Donegal county team.
+Neil Gallagher (born 18 August 1982) is an Irish former Gaelic footballer who played for Glenswilly and the Donegal county team.

 He tended to play for his county at midfield, from 2004 until his injury-enforced retirement in 2017.

-He won two All Stars, one All-Ireland Senior Football Championship, three Ulster Senior Football Championships and one National Football League.
+He won two All Stars, one All-Ireland Senior Football Championship title, three Ulster Senior Football Championship titles and one National Football League title.
 He was team captain when Donegal won the National Football League title in 2007.
-Gallagher's haul of Ulster Senior Football Championships was a joint county team record (alongside such past players as Anthony Molloy, Martin McHugh, Joyce McMullan and Donal Reid) for four years until Patrick McBrearty, Neil McGee, Paddy McGrath, Leo McLoone, Frank McGlynn, Michael Murphy and Anthony Thompson surpassed it in 2018.
+Gallagher's haul of Ulster SFC titles was a joint county team record (alongside such past players as Anthony Molloy, Martin McHugh, Joyce McMullan and Donal Reid) for four years until Patrick McBrearty, Neil McGee, Paddy McGrath, Leo McLoone, Frank McGlynn, Michael Murphy and Anthony Thompson surpassed it in 2018.

 Playing career

 Youth

 Educated at St Eunan's College in Letterkenny, he warmed the bench during the College's 2000 McLarnon Cup victory.

 Club

 Gallagher was part of the Glenswilly team that won the 2011 Donegal Senior Football Championship (his team's first County Championship at senior level).
 Glenswilly defeated St Michael's by 1–8 to 0–9 in the final.
 He won his second Donegal Senior Football Championship with Glenswilly in 2013, scoring a goal in the final against Na Cealla Beaga.
 The team had a successful Ulster campaign, advancing to the final of the 2013 Ulster Senior Club Football Championship, where they lost to Ballinderry.

 He won a third Donegal SFC in 2016.